Updated: 5 days ago

 The point made to Nicodemus is relative to Jesus having told him, “You call yourself a teacher of religion, but you know nothing about spiritual matters.”
 That becomes Jesus telling Nicodemus [and any and all who would hold the same position of worthless teacher or false shepherd], “You have the same Word of God at your disposal, which includes Genesis and Numbers [parts of the Torah], but you have no clue that Adam was sent into the world, not as a sentence of failure, but as a redeemer who had to know what sin was before he could save others from their sins.”

-Jesus could have then added, “You – as a lawyer of Mosaic Law – don’t even know that Moses made an image of himself as a lower-g god [“el”] that had to die figuratively, on a pole for others to see, have faith that they too can be the same and be saved.
+Jesus could have then added, “You – as a lawyer of Mosaic Law – don’t even know that Moses made an image of himself as a lower-g god [“el”] that had to die figuratively, on a pole for others to see and have faith that they too can be the same and be saved.
 You cannot see a soul as a seraph that is trapped in a world of death means you are the bronze serpent impaled in mortal flesh."

 In what John wrote, where the translation says “saved through him,” the Greek word “autou” becomes ambiguous to both listener and reader.
 Does that means Adam (or Moses, or Jesus) is the “him through” whom another soul can be saved?